4rge/4rge/README.md

 **_I am self taught_**

-For the good, and the bad that comes with that.
+For the good, &amp; the bad that comes with that.

-Therefore, I am highly receptive to correction and critique and collaboration.
+Therefore, I am highly receptive to correction &amp; critique and collaboration.

 If you want to get involved in any of my projects, or want me to get involved with yours, the answer is 'yes.'

-Send me a message and we can get started right away.
+Send me a message &amp; we can get started right away.

 ***